openstack/storlets/doc/source/storlet_all_in_one.rst

 known issues
 ------------
-1. The storlets installation playbook which is executed from within the VM needs to ssh to localhost.
-In some cases the host key checking is not disabled, resulting in a failure.
-If this happens, and assuming the defaults, just do:

- * ssh vagrant@192.168.10.2 (typing vagrant as the password)
- * ssh localhost (confirm the key)
+1. Most issues are around ssh: The *storlets_aio.sh* script activates 2 major ansible playbooks:

+  * An ansible playbook that uses ssh to localhost with root or a 'sudoer user'
+  * An ansible palybook that is activated witin the VM and uses ssh to localhost (within the VM) with the user vagrant

+  Although Ansible is configured not to check the host key, it sometimes fail.
+If this is the case just ssh manually where required and confirm the host key

 2. The script takes a long time to run, and for most of the time it does not show progress.
 An alternative to executing *storlets_aio.sh* are the following steps.
 These would allow monitoring the progress of the ansible installation inside the VM.

  1. cd s2aio